microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/README.md

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

-### Additional Coach Prerequisites (Optional)

-Coaches will not need additional resources other than the student prerequisites.
-We have reproduced the list below for reference.

 ## Azure Requirements

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.